Grants to our community:

-Vancouver Foundation works with an advisory committee to assess applications and to make funding recommendations.
+Vancouver Foundation works with an advisory committee of researchers and community members to assess applications and to make funding recommendations.
 Advisory committee members are from across British Columbia and generously volunteer their time and energy to help shape our work and to ensure that we remain in touch with the communities we serve.

 Vancouver Foundation Contacts

 Director, Grants & Community Initiatives